April 13

 are you ok son?

-I am four, scaling your lap like a mountain, it’s dark, in the balcony
+I am four, scaling up your lap like a mountain, it’s dark, in the balcony

-you are telling me a story that you will tell the others, yet to be born
+you are telling me that story that you will tell the others, who had not yet been born

 and I fall asleep with my head on your chest

-Demis Roussos sings to us in the living room
+Demis Roussos is singing to us from the living room record player

 I still carry your lump, and the tears I’ve saved for a